Models for rational $(\infty, 1)$-categories: Rational complete Segal spaces

 \section{Rational complete Segal spaces}

-Let $M$ be a multiplicative subset of $\mathbb{Z}$.
-Now, we introduce {$M$-local complete Segal spaces}, which also model $(\infty, 1)$-categories enriched in $M$-local spaces.
+Let $T$ be a set of simplicial maps.
+Now, we introduce {$T$-local complete Segal spaces}, which also model $(\infty, 1)$-categories enriched in $T$-local spaces.
 In particular, we introduce rational complete Segal spaces, which model rational $(\infty, 1)$-categories.
-We left Bousfield localize Rezk's model category for complete Segal spaces to obtain a model category whose fibrant objects are the $M$-local complete Segal spaces.
+We left Bousfield localize Rezk's model category for complete Segal spaces to obtain a model category whose fibrant objects are the $T$-local complete Segal spaces.
 Thus, we produce a model category whose fibrant objects are the rational complete Segal spaces.
-Then, we show that our model category for $M$-local complete Segal spaces remains compatible with the cartesian closure of simplicial spaces.
+Then, we show that our model category for $T$-local complete Segal spaces remains compatible with the cartesian closure of simplicial spaces.

-\begin{definition} Let $M$ be a multiplicative subset of $\mathbb{Z}$.
-A complete Segal space $W$ is \emph{$M$-local} if, for any two objects $x$ and $y$ of $W$, their mapping space $\operatorname{map}_{W}(x, y)$ is $M$-local.
+\begin{definition} Let $T$ be a set of simplicial maps.
+A complete Segal space $W$ is \emph{$T$-local} if, for any two objects $x$ and $y$ of $W$, their mapping space $\operatorname{map}_{W}(x, y)$ is $T$-local.
 A complete Segal space $W$ is \emph{rational} if, for any two objects $x$ and $y$ of $W$, their mapping space $\operatorname{map}_{W}(x, y)$ is rational. \end{definition} As complete Segal spaces rarely have a discrete space of $0$-simplices, we have no analog of Proposition \ref{disjointoffibers}.
 We use Theorem \ref{quilleneqinfty1cor} instead to replace a complete Segal space by a Segal category up to Dwyer-Kan equivalence.

-\begin{proposition} Let $M$ be a multiplicative subset of $\mathbb{Z}$.
+\begin{proposition} Let $T$ be a set of simplicial maps.
 Let $W$ be a complete Segal space.
 The following statements are equivalent.

 \begin{enumerate}